ramiyappan/X-Gear/README.md

   This trains X-Gear with mT5-base + copy mechanisim for ACE-05 English.
 The model will be saved in `./output/`.
   You can modify the arguments in the config file.
+  You can use `./config/config_ace05_mT5copy-base_ar.json` and `./config/config_ace05_mT5copy-base_zh.json` to train with copy mechanisim for ACE-05 Arabic and Chinese respectively.

 ### Evaluating